Associate of Applied Science in Nursing

 Oregon Coast Community College (OCCC) has co-enrollment agreements with Linfield College, George Fox University, and the OCCC Nursing program to give students graduating from our program an opportunity to pursue a Bachelor’s in Nursing degree.
 The Co-Admission Agreements between Linfield College, George Fox University, and OCCC facilitates student progression from the Associate of Applied Science degree program to the Bachelor of Science degree program (RN to BSN) through consistent program communication, curricular coordination, and focused academic advising.
 Collaboratively, we are promoting successful undergraduate educational experiences for our nursing students.

 Oregon Coast Community College is committed to providing equal opportunities for students with disabilities throughout the College community.
 Students with documented disabilities are entitled to reasonable accommodations under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Our philosophy is to maximize your independence and self-reliance, providing a variety of support options to assist you in achieving your educational and/or vocational objectives.
-To receive services, you must submit documentation of your disabling condition(s) to the Dean of Students.
+To receive services, you must submit documentation of your disabling condition(s) to the Director of Student Services.
 To initiate support services, please contact the Dean of Students at 541-867-8511 or Cindy Carlson.
 Students are responsible for requesting, in a timely manner, accommodation and documenting the nature and extent of their disability.

 Equal Opportunity and Non-Discrimination